Rumble is a fast-paced game of superhero combat, with

 Heroes are imbued with original super-powers invented by the

-players at the start of each game (or selected from the online archive) -
+players at the start of each game.
+Powers can modify any aspect of the

 Rumble is a game for any number of people, and can be